ibm-cloud-docs/vmwaresolutions/vmonic/faq_byol.md

 {: #faq_byol-def}
 {: faq}

-Bring Your Own License, or BYOL, is a feature available to VMware Cloud Foundation instances in V1.8 and later, and to VMware vCenter Server and VMware vSphere clusters in V2.0 and later.
+Bring Your Own License (BYOL) is a feature available to VMware vCenter Server and VMware vSphere clusters in V2.0 and later.
 With BYOL, you can use your own VMware licenses for one or more of the following VMware software components:
 * VMware vCenter Server
 * VMware vSphere
 * VMware NSX